-The Canadian Institute of Ecology and Evolution seeks proposals for Thematic Programs (Working Groups) to be staged over the 12 month period from January 2015 to December 2015.
-Thematic Program proposals should outline a plan to address significant questions in ecology and evolution through synthesis and integration of existing data (e.g., quantitative research synthesis, compilation and meta-analysis of existing data sets, etc.)
+The Canadian Institute of Ecology and Evolution (CIEE) seeks proposals for new Thematic Programs (Working Groups) to be staged over the 12 month period from January 2015 to December 2015.
+The proposals should outline a plan to address significant questions in ecology and evolution through synthesis and integration of existing data (e.g., quantitative research synthesis, compilation and meta-analysis of existing data sets).

-Working group meetings can be held at any location in Canada, however preference will be given to meetings hosted at member organizations.
-In addition, the CIEE provides facilities and logistic support at the Synthesis Centre of the Institute of Environmental Change and Society (IECS), in the University of Regina.
-These 6,500 sq-ft research facilities include dedicated meeting facilities, break-out rooms, a microcomputer laboratory, and on-campus housing, and are available every year during the summer period 01 May to 31 August.
+Applicants must define the project scope, meeting agenda, inclusive budget, and plan for publication.
+CIEE/ICEE provides logistic support and travel expenses.
+In the past, working groups were awarded grants valued from $ 6,000 to $17,000.
+Programs can be also co-sponsored with other organizations.
+Working group involve 10 to 20 participants, including graduate students.
+Meetings can be held at any location in Canada; however preference will be given to meetings hosted at member organizations.
+In addition, the CIEE offers facilities and logistic support in the Synthesis Centre at the University of Regina.
+These 6,500 sq-ft research facilities include dedicated meeting facilities, break-out rooms, a microcomputer laboratory, and on-campus housing, and are available during the summer period 01 May to 31 August of 2015.

 Proposals can be submitted in either official language and should be comprised of the following:

 1. A cover page including the project title, name and complete contact information for the organizer(s), and project summary (max.
 300 words), suitable for public circulation.

 2. A single-spaced narrative that includes: an introduction to the project goals; description of the activities, and as appropriate, the source of the data to be synthesized and methods of analysis; IT needs; expected outcome(s); importance to Canada.